-I also met Wolverine, ate a HUGE Lard Lad Simpsons doughnut, took a trip to Knockturn Alley (we somehow missed it the last time) and we took the Hogwarts Express the other way.
+I also met Wolverine, ate a HUGE Lard Lad Simpsons doughnut, took a trip to Knockturn Alley (we somehow missed it the first time) and we took the Hogwarts Express the other way.
 Hint: the train from London to Hogwarts is much better!!
 Features dementors, of course.

 Another Disney day!
 We spent much of the day at Epcot, which I was particularly looking forward to for the around the world showcase.
 We paid $9.95 for a passport and had to go to the kid’s area of each country to get it stamped!
 Because we are mature and adult.
 Of course.

 (actually, it’s really cool.
 Each country representative writes a message in your passport, so for example in Morocco, Japan & China, they write ‘hello [your name here].
 Welcome to [country]!’ in their respective languages.
 I love stuff like that!)

 However, the day was about to get better as we headed over to Hollywood Studios.
 I, of course, made a beeline straight for one of my favourite rides, Aerosmith Rock n’ Roller Coaster!
 And then we heard What Does The Fox Say playing on the loudspeakers by the stage.
 As we got closer, we could see Daisy and Donald Duck dancing.
 Let me re-iterate that: DAISY AND DONALD WERE DANCING WITH CHILDREN TO WHAT DOES THE FOX SAY.